pyeve/eve/_sources/config.txt

 corresponding resource schema_.
 The ``projection`` setting of the `datasource` resource keyword allows you to redefine the fieldset.

+When you want to hide some *secret fields* from client, you should use inclusive projection setting and include all fields should be exposed.
+While, when you want to limit default responsesto certain fields but still allow them to be accessible through client-side projections, you should use exclusive projection setting and exclude fields should be omitted.

+The following is an example for inclusive projection setting:

 ::

     people = {